NITHESH2303/soft-engg-project-jan-2025-se-Jan-13/backend/Readme.md

 **Warning**: We are using a centralized cloud PostgreSQL database named Supabase which gets paused if there is no connection in 30 days.
 If you face any error in running APIs, it is likely due to a paused database.
 Once you mail us, we can reactivate the database, but normally you will get an active database.

 ### AI Integration and Credentials
 For the RAG (Retrieval Augmented Generation), we have used OpenAI.
-You don't have to set up any key as we are providing the OpenAI key and other credentials in the `.env` file.
+You  have to set up any key as we are not providing the OpenAI key for security reasons.

 **Note**: These credentials will be valid for only 3 months (until 1-05-2025) with limited credits.
 If you are using them after that, they will not work, and you'll need to get the necessary keys.